wag-sv/reactboard-client/Readme.md

 # React Board

-The React Board is a simple and practical to use Kanban-style task management application using a drag-and-drop library: [react-beautiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd).
+React Board is a simple and practical to use Kanban-style task management application using a drag-and-drop library: [react-beautiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd).

 # Repositories